Sorry, you need to enable JavaScript to visit this website.

 In Slovakia, art schooling has a long-standing tradition.
 Formal education in the field of art is carried out as tertiary education (primary, secondary and tertiary) and falls within the competence of the Ministry of Education, Research, Development and Youth of the Slovak Republic (MERDY SR).

-Basic schools of arts are platforms for development of cultural and creative interest, as well as place for discovering talents and their enhancement.
-Within specialized art secondary school education, the contemporary state linked-up on the original network of state conservatories and secondary artistic and technical school (ŠUP).
+Elementary Schools of the Arts and Secondary Schools of the Arts are part of the regional education system.
+Responsibility for their establishment and governance is shared between the state and local self-government (municipalities or self-governing regions) and, where applicable, church or private founders.
+Elemenatry Schools of Arts are platforms for development of cultural and creative interest, as well as place for discovering talents and their enhancement.
+Within specialized secondary art school education, the contemporary state linked-up on the original network of state conservatories and secondary art and technical schools (ŠUP).
 In addition to art schools and conservatories, young people can develop cultural, creative and artistic interests and activities through the services of institutions that offer leisure activities (so-called non-professional art).
 A special role for finding talents have competitions and exhibitions under the auspices of the Ministry of Culture of the Slovak Republic and Ministry of Education, Research, Development and Youth of the Slovak Republic (8.5).